open-contracting/standard-development-handbook/docs/deployment.md

 ## 5. Merge standard

-The '-dev' working branch should be merged into the relevant live branch.
+The dev working branch should be merged into the relevant live branch.

-(If required, this may happen by first merging a patch '-dev' branch into the '-dev' branch for a major or minor version, and then merging onwards into the live branch)
+(If required, this may happen by first merging a patch dev branch into the dev branch for a major or minor version, and then merging onwards into the live branch)

 ## 6. Create a tagged release